globus-gladier/gladier-xpcs/README.md

 The Gladier XPCS project leverages the Globus Flows service for rapid processing of XPCS data on HPC systems and publication of processed results for easy viewing by users.
-There are two major components to this repository: Globus flows for data processing, and portal code for visualization.
+There are two major components to this repository:

-The ``gladier_xpcs/`` package contains all files related to data processing.
-It contains all resources for starting and running a flow, in addition to user deployments so flows can run with ALCF compute resources tied to user allocations.
-Globus flows are composed using the Gladier package.
+* The ``gladier_xpcs/`` package contains all files related to data processing.
+It contains all resources for starting and running a flow, in addition to user deployments so that flows can run with ALCF compute resources tied to user allocations.
+Globus flows are implemented by using the Gladier package.

-The ``xpcs_portal/`` package contains all portal-related code for visualizing the results from successful XPCS flows.
+* The ``xpcs_portal/`` package contains all portal-related code for visualizing the results from successful XPCS flows.
 In addition, the portal can also start reprocessing flows for existing datasets which have been published to the portal.
 Checkout the [Portal README](./xpcs_portal/README.md) for more information on running the portal.

 ## Online Processing